Send an email to the Trade Minister

 Dear Mr Marles,

-I am concerned about the Trans-Pacific Partnership free trade agreement (TPPA) being negotiated between Australia, the US, Canada, Mexico, New Zealand, Chile, Peru, Brunei, Singapore, Malaysia and Vietnam.
+I am concerned about the Trans-Pacific Partnership free trade agreement (TPPA) being negotiated between Australia, the US, Canada, Mexico, New Zealand, Chile, Peru, Brunei, Singapore, Malaysia, Vietnam and Japan.
 The agenda is being heavily influenced by US corporations which regard many areas of Australian public interest regulation as barriers to trade.

-As pressure mounts to conclude the negotiations in 2013, I ask you to continue to implement your policies to reject investor rights to sue governments and to reject proposals which would mean higher prices for medicines.
-I also ask you to reject proposals for increased rights for patent and copyright holders at the expense of consumers, for reduction of Australian content in government purchasing, for reduction of Australian content in audio-visual media, for removal of labelling of genetically engineered food, and to reject any other proposals which would reduce the capacity of government to regulate in the public interest.
+As pressure mounts to conclude the negotiations in 2013, I ask you to continue to implement your policies to reject investor rights to sue governments through ISDS processes in all trade agreements.

+I also ask you to reject proposals for stronger patents on medicines which would delay availability of cheaper generic medicines and lead to higher costs for government and consumers, and to reject any proposals which would constrain the ability of government to set affordable prices for medicines through the a Pharmaceutical Benefits Scheme .
+I ask you to reject proposals which would strengthen copyright at the expense of consumers, for reduction of Australian content in government purchasing, for reduction of Australian content in audio-visual media, for weakening of consumer information on food labelling, including genetically engineered food, and to reject any other proposals which would reduce the capacity of government to regulate in the public interest.